Safety, Handling and Disposal

 The WEEE directive does not apply to conventional filament lamps (bulbs) which can be treated as normal waste but it does cover all types of discharge lamps such as fluorescent tubes, compact fluorescents, compact fluorescent energy savers, SONs, Mercury, Metal Halide and other types of discharge lamps.
 All of these contain various substances such as mercury, lead, cadmium or sodium which are potentially hazardous and/or damaging to the environment.

 From 13th August 2005 all such items are marked with a crossed-out wheeled-bin symbol to show that these items should not be disposed of as general waste.
 LightBulbs Direct are obliged under these regulations to offer our domestic customers free take-back of their WEEE on a like-for-like basis when you buy new discharge lamps from us.
+Please note however that ‘free take back’ means that we will not charge you for recycling costs however it is under the obligation of the customer to return the goods to LightBulbs Direct.
 Please contact us for details of your nearest recycling location if you are purchasing new discharge lamps and wish to send back the old ones for recycling.
 Businesses wishing to find out more about recycling can find further details on the Waste Recycling website.

 The Restriction of use of certain Hazardous Substances (RoHS) Directive came in to force on 1st July 2006.
 This aims to restrict the use of a number of hazardous substances including mercury, cadmium, hexavalent chromium and lead.
 All lamps that we supply are manufactured to meet the requirements of the RoHS directive.